Genocs/genocs-library-docs/content/en/library/monitoring/index.md

 `appSettings:serviceName` - sets the service name used by Jaeger.

-`connectionStrings:applicationInsights` - sets the Azure Appinsights connection string.
+`connectionStrings:applicationInsights` - sets the Azure Application Insights connection string.
 Null or empty to disable.

 `monitoring:jaeger` - sets the jaeger url to be used.
 Null or empty to disable.